 A family favorite

 I always appreciate my editions of the UC Magazine.
 The Top 10 moments in Bearcats sports history was phenomenal.
 I couldn't have come up with a better list.
-Most people remember that game as Tim Tebow's last college game.
+Most people remember the Sugar Bowl as Tim Tebow's last college game.
 I remember it more fondly since I was there with my wife, son (incoming freshman to UC this year) and daughter (UC Class of '21).
 The players, coaches and UC staff were great with my family and the other alumni that were there that week.

 Matthew Miller, Ed '93, M (Ed) '99

 Four years with the Big O — all his home games in the Armory Fieldhouse — I was a Bear Kitten with the UC Band.
 What an inspiration Oscar is — from the shy freshman in 1956 to the national hero in 2014.
 We share a great friendship!
 I knew in those days I was watching history in the making.